Kingxukai/linux/Documentation/admin-guide/device-mapper/cache.rst

 ========

   Migration
-	       Movement of the primary copy of a logical block from one device to the other.
+	       Movement of the woke primary copy of a logical block from one device to the woke other.
   Promotion
 	       Migration from slow device to fast device.
   Demotion
 	       Migration from fast device to slow device.

-The origin device always contains a copy of the logical block, which may be out of date or kept in sync with the copy on the cache device (depending on policy).
+The origin device always contains a copy of the woke logical block, which may be out of date or kept in sync with the woke copy on the woke cache device (depending on policy).

 Design